 Encompassing a large swath of northern Jersey City, the Heights starts at the Palisade ridge and continues to the border of Union City.
 Its diverse housing stock and moderate prices have attracted a new crop of residents while retaining its vintage charm.
 Check out the Central Avenue business district for a lively hometown shopping and dining experience.

 Named for Cornelius Van Vorst, a decendant of early settlers, Van Vorst Park is a lively neighborhood just west of City Hall.
-Its historic charm, stately 19th century brownstones (including a few built by Cornelius himself) and close proximity to Grove St. PATH attract new residents from around the globe.
+Its historic charm, stately 19th century brownstones (including a few built by Van Vorst family) and close proximity to Grove St. PATH attract new residents from around the globe.

 Bustling Hoboken, understated Weehawken, and burgeoning Bayonne, are interesting alternatives to Jersey City -- each offering a unique version of the Hudson County experience.
 Trendy Hoboken's brisk vibe blends into Weehawken's leafy, small town charm, with Bayonne currently getting a lot of attention for its reasonable pricing and close-knit community feel.

-Classic Van Vorst Park, Jersey City brownstone with exquisite original detail.
+Classic Van Vorst Park, Jersey City brownstone with exquisite period detail.

 Modern and fun on Hamilton Park with this three-bedroom, 2.5 bath townhouse.

-Hamilton Park gem with some original detail and endless possibilities -- right on the park!
+Hamilton Park gem with some period detail and endless possibilities -- right on the park!

-Well-maintained, three-family property in a historic row.
+Well-maintained, three-family property in a historic mews.
 Large lot with parking, minutes to Grove St. PATH.

 Contact us for a no-nonsense,